Our Churchill Manitoba guide will help you navigate the world’s best destination for experiencing polar bears, beluga whales, and northern lights.

 Break Out Of The Polar Bear Jail

-As you can imagine, living in a place where the Polar Bears outnumber humans can be a little dangerous.
+As you can imagine, living in a place where Polar Bears outnumber humans can be a little dangerous.
 A stroll through Churchill will uncover countless signs pointing to where you shouldn’t go lest you risk being made a snack.
-The bedrock lined shores of Hudson Bay with countless areas for bears to lie, invisible to human eyes, is a prime example.
+The bedrock-lined shores of Hudson Bay with countless areas for bears to lie, invisible to human eyes, is a prime example.

 On occasion, a Polar Bear gets a little too comfortable around town.
 When this happens, they are tranquilized and sent to the Churchill Polar Bear Jail.
 Here the bears wait until the weather cools before being shipped away from the town for them to continue on their journey once the ice freezes.
 Visitors aren’t allowed inside the jail.
 But you can check out the Polar Bear traps that are often lined up outside.

 Off the coast of Churchill, you can find the remains of the MV Ithaca cargo ship.
 Like the Miss Piggy plane wreck, no hands were lost when the Ithaca ran aground.
 The ship is too dangerous to enter.
 But because of its position in the shallows of Hudson Bay, a low-tide hike to the MV Ithaca is possible.
 However, Polar Bears are known to hang out in the wreck of the ship.
 If you want to attempt this hike, hire a local guide who is experienced with both Polar Bears and familiar with the area.

 Dog sledding is a time-honored northern experience.
 We’ve ridden the trails in Yellowknife and again during our winter adventures in Mont Tremblant Quebec.
 In Churchill, you can go dog sledding in the winter or dog karting in the summer with Wapusk Adventures.
 This indigenous-run dog sledding in Churchill tour gives you a chance to get out into the wilderness and feel the wind in your hair.